-As of December 31, 2018, we had \$11.5 million of cash and cash equivalents.
-We believe these funds, along with our projected revenue, are sufficient to fund our operations under our current operating plan into, but possibly not beyond, the second quarter of 2019.
+We believe these funds are sufficient to fund our operations under our current operating plan well into 2021 and possibly beyond.
 Our estimate as to what we will be able to accomplish is based on assumptions that may prove to be inaccurate, and we could exhaust our available capital resources sooner than is currently expected.
 Because the length of time and activities associated with successful development of our product candidates is highly uncertain, we are unable to estimate the actual funds we will require for development and any approved marketing and commercialization activities.
 Our future funding requirements, both near and long-term, will depend on many factors, including, but not limited to:

-- the initiation, progress, timing, costs and results of our planned clinical trials; - the outcome, timing and cost of meeting regulatory requirements established by the FDA, the European Medicines Agency, or EMA, and other comparable foreign regulatory authorities; - the cost of filing, prosecuting, defending and enforcing our patent claims and other intellectual property rights; - the cost of defending potential intellectual property disputes, including any patent infringement actions brought by third parties against us now or in the future; - · the effect of competing technological and market developments; - the cost of establishing sales, marketing and distribution capabilities in regions where we choose to commercialize our product candidates on our own; and - the initiation, progress, timing and results of the commercialization of our product candidates, if approved, for commercial sale.
+- our ability to enter into partnering and collaboration agreements; - the initiation, progress, timing, costs and results of our planned clinical trials; - the outcome, timing and cost of meeting regulatory requirements established by the FDA, the European Medicines Agency, or EMA, and other comparable foreign regulatory authorities; - the cost of filing, prosecuting, defending and enforcing our patent claims and other intellectual property rights; - the cost of defending potential intellectual property disputes, including any patent infringement actions brought by third parties against us now or in the future; - the effect of competing technological and market developments; - the cost of establishing sales, marketing and distribution capabilities in regions where we choose to commercialize our product candidates on our own; and - the initiation, progress, timing and results of the commercialization of our product candidates, if approved, for commercial sale.